dyninst/dyninst/docs/dyninstAPI/public/BPatch_basicBlock.h.rst

   .. cpp:function:: bool getInstructions(std::vector <std::pair<Dyninst::InstructionAPI::Instruction,Address> >&)

-    Fills the given vector with InstructionAPI Instruction objects representing the instructions in this basic block, and returns true if successful.
+    Fills the given vector with InstructionAPI Instruction objects representing the instructions in this basic block, and Checks if successful.
 See the InstructionAPI Programmer’s Guide for details.
 The second call also returns the address each instruction starts at.